RufaelDev/openFAMC/trunk/README.txt

 8. To decode, run ctm-tools.exe dance_mesh.mp4 dance_mesh,
 the --Exp options allows to set output mesh format, default: --Exp ".off", other formats are .ply, .obj etc....

-Tested on Windows 64-bit with Visual Studio 2010
+Warning: Only Tested on Windows 7 64-bit with Visual Studio 2010 !!!!!

 TODO:

 1. DEBUG FAMC (at the time of writing encoding in multiple segments does not work)
 2. ADD LINUX SUPPORT (Both compilation (C++) and cmake need to be updated for this)

+KNOWN ISSUES:

+The decoder in release mode sometimes crashes, debug works fine